Cognigy/Documentation/docs/ai/administer/limitations.md

 | Maximum number of characters in the code editor                                                                                   | 200K                            |            |            |

 [^*]: The rate limit of 1000 requests per 5 minutes from a single IP address applies only to shared SaaS environments.
 [^**]: The limit for both the Input and Context objects can be configured for dedicated SaaS and on-premises installations using the `MAX_MEMORY_OBJECT_SIZE` variable.
+Be aware that increasing the object size could lead to performance issues.

 ## Retention of Records